 Immediate past chair (for one year after demitting office as Chairman) – N/A

-Appointed members where the chair of a craft committee has an elected seat – vacant
+Appointed members where the Chair of a branch of practice committee has an elected seat –

-Observers – chair, Academy of Royal Colleges and Faculties in Scotland – Derek Bell
+Observer – Academy of Royal Colleges and Faculties in Scotland

 14 Queen Street